nozzo1/GettingAndCleaningData/README.md

 + Extracts only the measurements on the mean and standard deviation for each measurement.
 + Uses descriptive activity names to name the activities in the data set
 + Appropriately labels the data set with descriptive variable names.
-+ From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.* Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
++ Outputs a file named 'tidydata.txt' that contains the data in a format referenceing the Subject and the Activity along with measurement data.

 ## Guide to files in this Git Repo